leiksu/token-test/README.md

-This is a stand-alone web service that is accessed by various client applications to store and retrieve simple key/value pairs.
+This is a stand-alone web service implemented by Python/Django.

+The web service is accessed by various client applications to store and retrieve simple key/value pairs.
 Each client application has its own set of key/value pairs that can only be accessed by itself.

 The web service has three APIs: